michael-okeefe/elm-examples/README.md

 available libraries for drop-in replacement (for example, there currently are no Markdown-to-React-DOM-element libraries).
-Therefore, each example demonstrates how to use ClojureScript and Om to "get more or less the same content and behavior on-screen as shown in each Elm example program."
+Therefore, each example demonstrates how to use ClojureScript and Om to "get more or less the same content and behavior" on-screen as shown in each Elm example program.

 ## Usage